 Explore entry-level jobs on our new jobs page.

 HireNYC: Construction Careers

-The City of New York is committed to helping New Yorkers start careers in the building and construction trade unions.
+The City of New York is committed to helping New Yorkers start careers in building and construction trade unions.
 If you would like to learn a trade with on-the-job training view apprenticeships here on our website or visit the NY State Department of Labor website to browse through upcoming union apprenticeship recruitments.

 Working for the City

 There are many ways to find opportunities in New York City government.
 Learn more about working for the City here on our website.

 Resume & Career Help at Brooklyn Public Library